nspann/HTML-test-tutorial/README.md

-# Currently I am trying to upload files on Git Hub.
-These files are html files I

-# have worked on.
+# Currently I am trying to upload files on Git Hub and I am a newbie to Git Hub as I write this.
+These files are html files I have worked on.
+This is based on the html tutorials from this website: https://learn.shayhowe.com/html-css/